-Easter Lily (Lilium longiflorum) is extremely poisonous to cats .
-Eating small amounts of any part of this plant can cause dangerous symptoms which can to death from kidney failure in cats.
-Dogs are not as sensitive to the toxins in this plant but make sure they can't reach the plants.
+Easter Lily – is extremely poisonous to cats .
+Eating small amounts of any part of this plant can be deadly especially in cats.
+Dogs are also sensitive to the toxins in this plant.

-English Holly (Ilex aquifolium) – Saponins: an alkaloid triterpene compound, and unknown compounds with digitalis-like cardiotonic activity have been found in leaves, fruits and seeds.
+English Holly – Saponins and unknown compounds with digitalis-like activity have been found in leaves, fruits and seeds.